GiulioBag/Classification-For-Domain-Adaptation-a-Standard-Way/README.txt

- The project presents an introduction to Domain Adaptation techniques and later a practical application of [DANN](https:// arxiv.org/pdf/1505.07818.pdf).
+The project presents an introduction to Domain Adaptation techniques and later a practical application of [DANN](https://arxiv.org/pdf/1505.07818.pdf).
 It will be applied on AlexeNet and test on [PACS dataset](https://domaingeneralization.github.io/#code).